k-gun/node-base64/README.md

 ## Base64

-There is no magic, just a hipster-way approach to base64'ing in Node.js using it's built-in Buffer object.. :sunglasses:
+There is no magic, just a :sunglasses:-way approach to base64'ing in Node.js using it's built-in Buffer object..

 ## Install